Military Childrens Collaborative Group’s Advisory Board

 Ivie began supporting military connected families by speaking at Yellow Ribbon events, sharing how she dealt with her mother’s pre-deployment, deployment and reintegration.
 She offers helpful tips on ways she stayed connected with her parent during deployment, and what to expect when the parent returns.

 Ivie is a MCCG Board Advisor and Ambassador.
-She volunteered her time to help the University of Pittsburgh School of Nursing, with the creation, development and testing of an app for military connected children as a presenter in focus groups with military teens.
-The MilTeenChat app is expected to launch late 2017.
+She volunteered her time to assisting the University of Pittsburgh School of Nursing, with the creation, development and testing of an app for military connected children as a presenter in focus groups with military teens.
+The MilTeenChat app was launched in 2017.

-Bailey is presently residing in Honolulu, Hawaii.
-Bailey’s parents her mother, father and stepfather are currently serving in the United States military.
-Bailey faced many challenges as a military connected child, including multiple moves, parent separation, and living with guardians during her mother’s deployment to Afghanistan.
+Bailey is a student at San Diego State University.
+Bailey’s mother served 23 years in the US Air Force, now a retired veteran.
+Her father and stepfather are currently serving in the United States military.
+Bailey faced many challenges as a military-connected child, including multiple moves, parent separation, and living with guardians during her mother’s deployment to Afghanistan.

 Bailey, her sister, and grandmother wrote a book together to help military connected children cope with deployment.
 “Deployed Kids - How We Survived Our Mom’s Deployment!” contains actual quotes and experiences from Bailey and her sister, to help other children cope, and not to be afraid if and when their parent deploys.